pixelthing/craigmorey-2021/posts/2020-01-ipad-webdev19-panic-coda.md

 layout: layouts/post.njk
 ---

-> Be sure to check out the 2020 version of front-end web dev on iPad.
+<aside>Be sure to check out the 2020 version of front-end web dev on iPad.</aside>

-> This is part of a review of the front-end webdev scene on iPad in 2019, detailing different methods to code in iPadOS.
-For the full list and more, click here
+<aside>This is part of a review of the front-end webdev scene on iPad in 2019, detailing different methods to code in iPadOS.
+For the full list and more, click here</aside>

 [Using GoCoEdit 16.1](https://gocoedit.app/)